Chapter 1: The Mystery of the Silver Spoon

 "His-what?
 Is it something that wants to play with me?"

-Aeolus adjusts the lens he has strategically positioned himself behind and smiles:
+Aeolus adjusts his lens and smiles:

 "It’s an inexplicable disappearance!" he exclaimed, dropping a box of tea.